SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteAgent/GetQuoteFromSaleId.md

 # NSQuote GetQuoteFromSaleId(Integer saleId)

-Get a NSQuote for a sale
+Get an NSQuote for a sale

 ## Parameters